How to Write in a Café or Coffee Shop

 • Find Ways to Save Money: As we work other day jobs or side hustles, we need to justify all our expenditures.
 When it comes to café and coffee trips, that means balancing ambiance with value.
 Look for a place that offers frequent-buyer or loyalty discounts or freebies.
 Plus, before your birthday or the holidays comes around, drop some heavy hints about the gift cards you’d like most.

 For some of us, coffee shops are a daily gift and a place and a space for our writing.
-And sometimes, it’s a place to meet other writers or a new, peer writing group.

 Enjoyed this post?
 Check out my writing workshops for adults.
 These in-person and virtual workshops are available in the U.S., and internationally (Ireland, France, Canada and beyond).
 As well as being an author, I’m a trained teacher with 20+ years of curricular experience.
 As well as creative writing, I lead wellness writing for adults, including for healthcare professionals.